uncloud-registry/StorageBeat/er-post.md

 **TL;DR.** We introduce the beginnings of a framework for systematically evaluating decentralised storage platforms against one another and against traditional, centralised cloud storage services.
 We discuss introduce summary metrics and methodology for performance measurement, costs, and risk assessment associated with different types of solution, and present a sample application of the framework in a web frontend modelled after L2Beat and WalletBeat.

-The target audience is a sophisticated user (e.g. CTO of web3 company) evaluating storage backends to support higher level services such as a software registry or CMDB.
+The target audience is a sophisticated user (e.g. CTO of web3 or web3-curious company) evaluating storage backends to support higher level services such as a software registry or CMDB.

 ## Background